 The development of F-gas-free switchgear is long completed.
-The EU has the chance to make them history now.
-Major manufacturers of high- and medium-voltage switchgear have formed an alliance to drive the change away from harmful F-gases.
-Now the EU is needed to vote for zero F-gases and ban them forever.
+With major manufacturers of high- and medium-voltage switchgear forming an alliance to drive the change away from harmful F-gases, the EU now has a chance to ban them forever.

 For electricity grids, the public focus has long been on power generation and the question: are we producing our power using renewable resources?
 But there’s an equally prominent issue facing grid providers.
 Electricity grids widely apply gases for insulation in switchgears that are environmentally harmful: man-made fluorinated gases, or F-gases.